bogoli/-folio/logistics/organizers.md

 * Lightning talks should have a timekeeper which can be a session helper or the MC.
 * The timekeeper should identify themselves to speakers so they know where to look for time signals.
+* The MC should ask the audience to hold questions until the end of each talk.
 * The MC should very briefly introduce the lightning talk speaker.
 * The timekeeper should signal when 5 minutes are up.
 * The timekeeper should have a device (laptop, phone) that plays a loud alarm when 8 minutes are up.
 * The MC should field a question or two from the audience while the speaker unplugs their device and the next speaker sets up.
+* If the presenter struggles to get their presentation showing, the MC should ask the presenter to step off stage, work with the A/V profesional, and try again at the end of the block of talks.

 ### Lunch Announcements